MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-other-auth.md

 1. Teams Client refreshes this token (cookie) for the user.
 It uses a login hint (user's email address) for refreshing the token.

+1. The user sees a popup that requires no intervention.
+It shows up while the cookie is refreshed.

 The process informs the user that their token is refreshed, with no user input required to continue their ongoing session.
-It isn't true SSO as the user would still need to sign in on a different device (new session).
+It isn't true SSO as the user would still need to sign in on a different browser or device (new session).

 ## Authenticate using third-party IdPs

 You can use third-party IdPs to implement authentication for your Teams app users.
 It can be Google or Facebook, or any other service that provides identity and access management.
+This method also uses tokens that are refreshed when expired, and the user may need to log in on different browsers or devices.
+This method is not a true SSO user experience.

 Some prerequisites for implementing authentication with an IdP are: